-77. The 2012-2015 Strategy called for the Council of Europe to "continue to facilitate a culture of zero tolerance of violence towards children" and to promote the effective elimination of violent discipline and corporal punishment of children in all settings, including within the family/home.
+The 2012-2015 Strategy called for the Council of Europe to "continue to facilitate a culture of zero tolerance of violence towards children" and to promote the effective elimination of violent discipline and corporal punishment of children in all settings, including within the family/home.

-78. During the reporting period there has been progress towards universal prohibition of corporal punishment of children.
-At present a total of 28 member States of the Council of Europe have introduced a legal ban on corporal punishment in all settings, with the most recent addition of Andorra, Estonia, Ireland Malta and San Marino (see figure 6).
+During the reporting period there was progress towards universal prohibition of corporal punishment of children.
+At present, 29 member states of the Council of Europe have introduced a legal ban on corporal punishment in all settings, with the most recent additions of Andorra, Estonia, Ireland Malta and San Marino (see Figure 7).
 Nine other governments in Europe have expressed a commitment to achieve full prohibition.
 In the context of the 25th anniversary of the UNCRC in 2014, several events addressed the issue of a childhood free of corporal punishment.
 An international conference was organised by the Government of Sweden in Stockholm, also on the occasion of the 35th anniversary of Sweden's pioneering ban on corporal punishment of children.
-A follow up conference "Towards childhoods free from violence" will be organised by the Austrian government on 2-3 June 2016.
-The Council of Europe's contribution to this global initiative will be to provide capacity building to those member States which express a commitment to achieve a legal ban.
+A follow-up Conference Towards Childhoods free from Violence will be organised by the Austrian government on 2 and 3 June 2016.
+The Council of Europe's contribution to this global initiative will be to provide capacity building to those member states which express a commitment to achieving a legal ban.

-79. The Council of Europe has also developed, in co-operation with the European Commission, a web-based toolbox of educational and awareness raising tools promoting positive and non-violent parenting.
-This initiative was taken following the recent European Parliament Resolution on the Rights of the Child which calls on the Member States "to uphold their obligations and combat any form of violence against children, including by formally prohibiting and sanctioning corporal punishment against children".
+The Council of Europe has also created, in co-operation with the European Commission, a web-based repository of tools informing the general public, professionals, parents and other carers on the dangers of violent punishment, the benefits of positive, non-violent child-care methods, and children's rights to protection from all violent punishment.
+This initiative was taken following the recent European Parliament Resolution on the 25th anniversary of the UN Convention on the Rights of the Child which calls on the member states "to uphold their obligations and combat any form of violence against children, including by formally prohibiting and sanctioning corporal punishment against children".